Directing and writing credits:

 Emily: I've heard rumblings.

 Lorelai: Okay, well, um, the...
-Max and I have been serious for quite awhile now, and he asked me to marry him, and I said yes.
+Max and I have been serious for quite a while now, and he asked me to marry him, and I said yes.
 I'm getting married.

 Emily: Well, I think that's very nice.
 I certainly hope we'll be in town for it, but if not I promise we'll send a nice gift.
 Now excuse me, I'm going to check on the roast.

 Both fail to adequately express their hurt feelings.
-Had Emily decided to be honest instead of passive aggressively punishing Lorelai, she might have said something like this: "Actually, Lorelai, I've known about your engagement for awhile.
+Had Emily decided to be honest instead of passive aggressively punishing Lorelai, she might have said something like this: "Actually, Lorelai, I've known about your engagement for a while.
 Sookie called and invited me to the wedding shower and to be honest, I was upset that I heard the news from her instead of you."
 And in an alternate universe where Lorelai is more mature and level-headed, she might have stopped Emily from leaving the table and said the following: "Mom, I understand that you're upset and I'm sorry you heard about the news from Sookie.
 It's just that...
 I have a hard time sharing things with you because I'm always afraid your reaction is going to diminish my happiness."

 Does anyone out there follow @everyoutfitonsatc on IG?
 They've started doing #WokeCharlotte posts where they reimagine Charlotte as "the fictitious voice of reason that "Sex and the City" desperately needed but never actually had."
 Here's an example:

-I'd like to start doing this with "Gilmore Girls," where I rewrite problematic conversations from the viewpoint of someone who has actually learned valuable communication strategies in therapy/is not an asshole.
+'d like to start doing this with "Gilmore Girls," where I rewrite problematic conversations from the viewpoint of someone who has actually learned valuable communication strategies in therapy/is not an asshole.
 It wouldn't be as fun and sassy as #WokeCharlotte, but it would bring me joy.

 Unfortunately, since the Gilmores like to bottle up their feelings and let them explode at the most inopportune times, Lorelai leaves Friday night dinner without vocalizing her disappointment.
-Later, when she's out with Max, her sadness/anger/disappointment come bubbling to the surface when he tells her how excited his parents are about the engagement.
+Later, when she's out with Max, her sadness/anger/disappointment comes bubbling to the surface when he tells her how excited his parents are about the engagement.
 In a martini-fueled rage, Lorelai makes Max drive her to Emily and Richard's house without explaining to him where they're going or what they're doing.

 As Max stands by idly, Lorelai screams at Emily and storms out of the house when confronted with her mother's side of the argument: